Is esports betting legal and safe?

 Sure.
 When it comes to esports betting its safe to say that some betting sites are better than others when it comes to betting on CSGO, DOTA or League of Legends.

-Betting on the biggest esports tournaments
+Betting on the biggest esports gaming competitions

 If Superbowl or the Champions League will have a corresponding event in the esports scene it would probably be one of the events below.